Indy9000/userstore/readme.md

 1. Define your user model by embedding `models.BaseUser` (or implementing `BaseUserOps` yourself).
 2. Create a cache instance by passing the base folder, an optional max capacity, and a constructor for your type.
-3. Use the provided CRUD helpers to manage user records.
-All operations persist to disk so data survives process restarts.
+3. Use the provided helpers to manage user records.
+The cache only grabs its global RW lock while it touches the shared map/LRU; user-specific mutations happen under that user’s mutex so concurrent IDs don’t block each other.
+All persistence is handled by the cache so data survives process restarts.

 ```go
 type Profile struct {